Survey Planning and Design

 - Revise the questionnaire draft according to the feedback from

-- Draft an invitation to participate letter (see sample below).
+- Draft an invitation to participate letter (see sample).

-- Print letters, stuff envelopes, sort, and mail, late in the week
+- If you are sending a printed invitation letter - print letters, stuff envelopes, sort, and mail, late in the week

 if possible.
 The goal is to have respondents receive surveys early